ptiede/Comrade.jl/docs/src/introduction.md

 change the model specification.
 Additionally, most models currently implemented are differentiable with at Enzyme.
 This allows for gradient accelerated optimization and sampling (e.g., HMC) to be used with little effort by the end user.

-!!! warn
+!!! warning
-    As of 0.11 Comrade is only tested with Enzyme.
-ForwardDiff may work for some models, but it is not tested and there are known problems with e.g., closures due to the use of a sparse cholesky factorization.
-Additionally essentially no models will work with Zygote due to the heavy use of mutation in the codebase.
-    The use of mutation is necessary for performance reasons, and we have no plans to change this in the future.
+    As of 0.11 Comrade will only support AD with Enzyme.
+We have removed support for Zygote and ForwardDiff due to performance issues.

 ## Tutorials